lbdlbdlbdl/philosophy-rag/README.md

 1. `0_ingest.ipynb`
     - For ingestion, I only ran a subset of the dataset to save time.
-    - Data Ingestion (loading the data into the knowledge base): download dataset, dataset preparation (chuncking, adding metadata, creating embeddings)
+    - Data Ingestion (loading the data into the knowledge base): download dataset, dataset preparation (chuncking, adding metadata, creating embeddings).
     - ElasticSearch ingestion (create indexes and search queries).

 2. `1_rag.ipynb` - you can run RAG flow and try to ask questions here.